- what coping mechanisms do you use when you’re sad, angry, stressed or confused?

 Because we’re:

-It’s easy for us to put our BIG goals last and then feel upset at ourselves at the end of the day.
+It’s easy for us to put our BIG goals last and then feel upset with ourselves at the end of the day.

 How to cope with losing your dog or loved one – I: